Azure/data-api-builder/README.md

 ## Development Roadmap

-Do you what to know what we're working on and what is the planned development roadmap for Data API builder?
-Or do you have some wonderful idea on how to improve Data API builder and what to share them?
+Do you want to know what we're working on and what is the planned development roadmap for Data API builder?
+Or do you have some wonderful ideas on how to improve Data API builder and want to share them?
 Go here: https://github.com/Azure/data-api-builder/discussions/1377

 ## How to Contribute